kirill-a-belov/Find-the-Running-Median/README.md

 >Next iterations:
 >1.
 If new input number bigger (or equal) than current median - add it in minimal heap.
 If not - in maximal heap.
 >2.
-Check if one heap elements number more than another on 2(and more) - get element from bigger heap and add in to less heap.
+Check if one heap elements number bigger than another on 2(and more) - get element from bigger heap and add in to less heap.
 >3.
 Update the current median.
 (If heaps has equal size - median is summ of their roots devided by 2.
 Another case - median is the root of minimal heap)